 If I receive services on the job, what will they be?

-Staff will assist in training you on all tasks assigned to you by your supervisor; help you to learn new job tasks, handle workplace conflict, establish relationships with new supervisors/co-workers and work on customer service.
+Staff will assist in training you on all tasks assigned to you by your supervisor, as well as help you to learn new job tasks, handle workplace conflicts, establish relationships with new supervisors/co-workers and develop customer service skills.